drug-design/course/docs/chapters/protein-ligand-binding.md

 ![](https://media.drugdesign.org/course/protein-ligand-binding/1_2_2_1.png){: loading=lazy }
 ### Drug Targets

-Drugs act on antibodies, structural proteins and ion channels (e.g. local anesthetics).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/drug-targets-514c62a6'><i class='fa fa-play' aria-hidden='true'></i></button>Drugs act on antibodies, structural proteins and ion channels (e.g. local anesthetics).
 Nucleic acids are also frequently used as targets.
 The interaction can be either direct (e.g. intercalation agents in the treatment of cancer) or indirect through proteins which regulate the replication and expression of genes.
 Lipids and saccharides also act as drug targets.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/1_2_3_1.png){: loading=lazy }
 ### Contribution of Recombinant Technologies

-The ability to reproduce significant recombinant proteins has had a great impact on the screening process and has facilitated the structure determination of many of these biologically relevant targets.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/contribution-recombinant-technologies-39e87a4c'><i class='fa fa-play' aria-hidden='true'></i></button>The ability to reproduce significant recombinant proteins has had a great impact on the screening process and has facilitated the structure determination of many of these biologically relevant targets.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer